MarcelBolten/php-pango/README.md

-This is the start of a Pango binding for PHP.
+This is the start of a Pango binding for PHP 8.2+.
 Current requirements are:

- * PHP 5.2+
+ * PHP 8.2+
- * Pango 1.14+ :
+ * Pango 1.40+ :
- * pecl/cairo.
+ * ext-cairo.
 Currently the only functionality I'm wrapping are those required to make Cairo rendering work which will suit my own purposes - however, once that works I intend to remove the hard dependency here if I can.

-Once this gets up to something usable it will be proposed for PECL.

 Compiling on windows
 ====================